aces/Loris/README.md

     ```

 6. Go to http://localhost/installdb.php and follow the instructions to finalize LORIS installation.
+Then enable your project site and restart apache

     ```
     sudo a2dissite default
     sudo a2ensite $projectname
+    sudo service apache2 reload
     ```

 7. Follow the [Setup Guide in the LORIS Wiki](https://github.com/aces/Loris/wiki/Setup) to complete your post-installation setup and configuration, and for more documentation.

 ## Community

+### Get in touch
+For questions and troubleshooting guidance beyond what is covered in our GitHub Wiki, [please subscribe and contact us via the LORIS Developers mailing list](http://www.bic.mni.mcgill.ca/mailman/listinfo/loris-dev).

 ### GitHub Issues
-Please don't hesitate to create an issue if you're stuck with something.
-Please
+For bug reporting and new feature requests, please search and report via our GitHub Issues.
-include details such as the version of LORIS you're using as well as information
+Please include details such as the version of LORIS you're using as well as information
 such as the OS you're using, your PHP and Apache versions, etc.

-### Get in touch
-Please feel free to subscribe to the [LORIS Developers mailing list](http://www.bic.mni.mcgill.ca/mailman/listinfo/loris-dev) to ask any LORIS-related questions.
-We may also be able to provide you with installation guidance not covered in the Wiki.

 ## Contributing

+The [LORIS team](loris.ca) at the Montreal Neurological Institute (MNI) is very happy to get code contributions and features from the global LORIS community.

 ### Contributing Code
-If you would like to contribue to LORIS development, please consult our
+If you would like to contribute to LORIS development, please consult our
 [Contributing Guide](./CONTRIBUTING.md).